singingwolfboy/flask-dance-github/README.rst

 that matters right now is the app name, which Heroku can autogenerate for you if you'd like.
 Just take note of what it is.

+Note that your app isn't functional yet, and if you try to visit it right now, you'll end up at a GitHub 404 page.
+That's OK, we're not done yet!

 Step 2: Get OAuth credentials from GitHub
 -----------------------------------------
 Visit https://github.com/settings/applications/new to register an